prism-solutions/usf-node/README.md

 # USF-NODE

-This node module allows you to interact with USF APIs.
+This node module allows you to interact with USF APIs, providing a type-safe interface for inventory management operations.

 ## Installation